kt3k/draft-zenn-articles/README.md

 # Getting Started with Deno programming

-The draft of Getting Started with Deno programming
+A draft of Getting Started with Deno programming.
+Maybe this will be a draft forever.

 ## Assumed audience